expo/expo/docs/versions/unversioned/sdk/video.md

   How the video should be scaled for display in the component view bounds.
 Must be one of the following values:

-  - `Expo.Components.Video.RESIZE_MODE_STRETCH` -- Stretch to fill component bounds.
+  - `Expo.Video.RESIZE_MODE_STRETCH` -- Stretch to fill component bounds.
-  - `Expo.Components.Video.RESIZE_MODE_CONTAIN` -- Fit within component bounds while preserving aspect ratio.
+  - `Expo.Video.RESIZE_MODE_CONTAIN` -- Fit within component bounds while preserving aspect ratio.
-  - `Expo.Components.Video.RESIZE_MODE_COVER` -- Fill component bounds while preserving aspect ratio.
+  - `Expo.Video.RESIZE_MODE_COVER` -- Fill component bounds while preserving aspect ratio.

 - `repeat`